 - 5G AI AS(Application Server): An Application Server that hosts 5G AI data functions.
 It includes

-- An AI data access and delivery function, which handles the access and delivery of user plane AI/ML data, as well as conventional media data
+- An AI data access and delivery function, which handles the access and delivery of user plane AI/ML data, as well as conventional media data as described above.

 - An AI inference engine, which has the capability to perform the inferencing of (split) AI models.